jvrsgsty/academic-kickstart/content/home/reviews.md

  css_class = ""
 +++

-I got this idea from a [lab mate's website](https://www.eshedmargalit.com/#/PaperReviews) and thought I'd do something similar, though perhaps not as nice.
+I got this idea from a [lab mate's website](https://eshedmargalit.com/projects/paperaweek) and thought I'd do something similar, though perhaps not as nice.
+His project eventually evolved into [Paper a Week](https://paperaweek.com/), which is just awesome.

 <!---
 {{% alert note %}}